 7. Drug Allergies

-Certain drugs used in dogs for treating various diseases may cause the allergic reactions in your dogs.
-So, before treating a dog you must be very much concern about the drug reaction to individual dogs.
-These drug allergies are not the same to all dogs and most unpredictable.
+Certain drugs used in dogs for treating various diseases may cause allergic reactions in your dogs.
+So, before treating a dog you must be very much concerned about the drug reaction to individual dogs.
+These drug allergies are not the same for all dogs and most unpredictable.

 The symptoms of drug allergies are diarrhea, vomiting, swelling in the throat region, respiratory problems, depression, lethargy, and loss of appetite.
 The removal of the causes is the main treatment of drug allergies and consult with the vet.